GLOSSARY

 What is a Vulnerability?

-A vulnerability is a flaw in computer software or hardware that allows an attacker to cross privilege boundaries.
+A vulnerability is a flaw in computer software or hardware.
+It allows an attacker to cross privilege boundaries.
 From a threat actor’s perspective, vulnerabilities present opportunities for them to gain access into an organization.
-By exploiting them, vulnerabilities allow cybercriminals to spread through compromised networks.
-This allows them to leverage a wide variety of cyberattacks, such as ransomware, information-stealing malware, or DDoS attacks.
+By using them, vulnerabilities allow cybercriminals to spread through compromised networks.
+This allows them to use a wide variety of cyberattacks.
+Examples include ransomware, information-stealing malware, or DDoS attacks.

 Every piece of technology has vulnerabilities.
 As new technologies are introduced into the market, the number of disclosed vulnerabilities rises year over year.